dheero/OBF.github.io/wiki/BOSC_2009_Schedule.md

 -   Kazuharu Arakawa - Web Service Interface for G-language Genome Analysis Environment (10 min)
+-   Sylvain Brohée - Best of both worlds : combining the user-friendliness of Wikis and the rigor of biological databases (10 min.)

 Data & Analysis Management (shared session with D&AM SIG)
 ---------------------------------------------------------